Rigdon v. Perry

 In June 1996, the Pentagon issued a directive barring military chaplains from discussing moral issues in their sermons.
 The order prevented Air Force Chaplains Father Vincent Rigdon and Rabbi David Kaye from preaching openly to their congregations about abortion or discussing the recently vetoed Partial-Birth Abortion Ban Act.
 Representing a diverse group of Catholic, Jewish, and Muslim chaplains and service members, Becket championed the rights of the two military chaplains to preach freely about abortion without government interference.
 Becket sued in September 1996 arguing that the gag order violated the chaplains’ rights under the First Amendment and the Religious Freedom Restoration Act, and in 1997, won in court.

 Share this Case

-Becket filed suit arguing that the gag order violated the chaplains’ First Amendment rights and federal statutory rights under the Religious Freedom Restoration Act.
+In September 1996, Becket sued on behalf of Fr.
+Rigdon, Rabbi Kaye, the Muslim American Military Academy, and several service members arguing that the gag order violated the chaplains’ rights under the First Amendment and under the Religious Freedom Restoration Act.

 In April 1997, the U.S. District Court for the District of Columbia agreed with Becket that the gag order was an unconstitutional restriction of their free speech and free exercise rights.

 Censoring sermons is unconstitutional.
 Every chaplain must be free to speak as their faith dictates, whether from the pulpit or inside the confessional.
 Thanks to Becket and the First Amendment, military chaplains are free to preach according to their conscience.

 Learn more about this case by listening to our Podcast episode, “Orders and Obedience.”

 - Free Speech: The First Amendment protects our right to speak freely on issues without fear of government censorship or punishment, even when that view is unpopular.
 Chaplains must be free to preach without government censorship.